 Understanding the LSAT Scoring System

 The Law School Admission Test (LSAT) is designed to assess critical thinking and reading skills, which are considered essential for success in law school.
-Understanding how the LSAT is scored is crucial for test-takers to gauge their performance and strategize their preparation.
+That said, understanding how the LSAT is scored is crucial for test-takers to gauge their performance and strategize their preparation.
 The LSAT consists of scored sections, including logical reasoning, reading comprehension, and analytical reasoning, plus an unscored experimental section and an unscored writing sample.

 Historical Context of the LSAT